 The third group not only quit their acute rescue medications, but also started a regular preventative.
 They were past the same “hump” of transient worsening in a couple of weeks.

 Should another drug be added?

-Some experts used to think that adding in other drugs, in the case of medication overuse headache, was a waste of time.
-Recent studies of topiramate and Botox show a modest benefit from starting these treatments, in addition to continuing frequent acute rescue medications.
+Recent studies of topiramate, Botox and the new CGRP antagonists show a modest benefit from starting these treatments in addition to continuing frequent acute rescue medications.
 But these benefits are relatively small and the strong consensus is that medication overuse needs to be addressed before other treatments work well.

-Many experts think that adding the painkiller naproxen, taken absolutely regularly 250 mg or 375 mg three times daily after meals, makes stopping acute rescue drugs a little less difficult.
-The main side effect of these drugs is acid indigestion.
-Normally this needs be taken for no more than three months.
-Nausea or vomiting can be treated with domperidone (Motilium) 20 mg three times daily before meals.
-Alternatively, drugs like amitripyiline, topiramate, or Botox could be used.
-A short course of oral steroids, or a greater occipital nerve block, can also be considered.
+It can be useful to add the painkiller naproxen, taken absolutely regularly 250 mg three times daily after meals to make stopping acute rescue drugs a little easier.
+The main side effect of these drugs is indigestion.
+Normally this needs be taken for no more than 6 weeks.
+Nausea or vomiting can be treated with domperidone 10 mg three times daily before meals.
+Alternatively, preventatives such as amitripyiline, topiramate or Botox could be used.
+A short course of oral steroids or a greater occipital nerve block can also be considered.

 How do drugs make migraine worse?